Query the Data Delivery Network

 Alternatively, use "layered checkout" to avoid downloading all the data

 The data in

-mildbyte/complex_dataset:latest is 2037 kB.
+splitgraph/socrata:latest is 66 MB.
 If this is too big to download all at once, or perhaps you only need to query a subset of it, you can use a layered checkout.: